o3de/o3de.org/content/docs/user-guide/features/packaging/asset-bundler/command-line-reference.md

 ---
-description: ' Command reference for the Amazon Lumberyard Asset Bundler command-line tool AssetBundlerBatch .
+description: ' Command reference for the Open 3D Engine Asset Bundler command-line tool AssetBundlerBatch .
 This reference covers the available commands, their options, and basic use cases. '
 title: 'Lumberyard Asset Bundler Command-Line Tool Reference'